 Flanking the pagoda (the main stupa) are 24 lesser stupas.
 These contain Buddha images.
 In front of (and contiguous with), the stupas are astrological stations.

 This is where the Shwedagon precinct becomes a true amalgamation of the history of religious beliefs and practices over several thousand years.

 Drawn from Hindu astrology but changed in certain key aspects, many of life’s most important decisions (including the letter that your name begins with) depend upon your time and date of birth.
 The astrological stations are known as Planetary Posts.
 The Posts are located on octagonal stupas.

-There are 8 Planetary Posts corresponding to the planets that Burmese astrology recognises as well as the eight days of the week.
+There are 8 Planetary that use the Burmese names of the planets that Burmese astrology recognizes as well as the eight days of the week of the traditional Burmese calendar.
 (In Myanmar, Wednesday is divided into two days).
 Each day of the week and hence each planetary post has its own mythical animal associated with it.

-As you circumnavigate the Shwedagon Pagoda on the main terrace level you will see these octagonal stupas, the Buddha image at the centre and flanked by a smaller shrine for each Planetary Post (8 in total) with their corresponding guardian animals representing the days of the week.
-Burmese people pour water over the head of the Buddha image at the centre of their Planetary Post and make donations of flowers, fruit, incense and money.
+As you circumnavigate the Shwedagon Pagoda on the main terrace level you will see these octagonal stupas, the Buddha image at the center, and flanked by a smaller shrine for each Planetary Post (8 in total) with their corresponding guardian animals representing the days of the week.
+Burmese people pour water over the head of the Buddha image at the center of their Planetary Post and make donations of flowers, fruit, incense, and money.

-The Pavilions and Halls of the Myanmar’s Shwedagon Pagoda
+The Pavilions and Halls of Myanmar’s Shwedagon Pagoda

-Further out from the centre of the Pagoda are the pavilions and halls when people get up to all manner of things.
-Monks, nuns, wizards, hermits and fortune tellers hang out here but so do the general Buddhist public, having picnics and chilling out.
+Further out from the center of the Pagoda are the pavilions and halls when people get up to all manner of things.
+Monks, nuns, wizards, hermits, and fortune-tellers hang out here but so do the general Buddhist public, having picnics and chilling out.
 You will find banyan trees and all manner of shrines and water features.